Theodor-Lindberg/chip8emu/README.md

 CHIP-8 programs are run on a CHIP-8 virtual machine.*

 ## Implementation
-Please read my [Wiki documentation][wikihome] for details about my specific implementation.
+Since they are various implementations of the CHIP-8 please read my [Wiki documentation][wikihome] for details about this implementation.

 ## Developement environment
-I'm using Visual Studio as developement environment, but in the future I maybe create a Makefile or CMake if I want to use Linux.
+I'm using Visual Studio as developement environment on Windows 10, but in the future I maybe create a Makefile or CMake if I decide to make it cross-platform.

 [chip8]:https://en.wikipedia.org/wiki/CHIP-8
 [sdl]:https://www.libsdl.org/